-We list ten key metrics for measuring the customer experience, while also sharing our advice for extracting the most value from them.
+We list ten key metrics for measuring CX, while also sharing our advice for extracting the most value from them.

 Why Have Customer Experience Metrics?